torquebox/torquebox.org/news/2011-08-15-websockets-stomp-and-torquebox.md

 We think it's a fundamentally bad idea to directly expose your JMS broker to WebSockets clients on the public internet.
-Just as MVW frameworks provide for the concept of a *controller* to arbitrate the interaction between the user and underlying resources such as a database, the Stilts project introduces a controller role for messaging APIs.
+Just as MVC frameworks provide for the concept of a *controller* to arbitrate the interaction between the user and underlying resources such as a database, the Stilts project introduces a controller role for messaging APIs.